hideyuki001/translation-os/docs/pipeline.md

 * Human-guided cultural alignment

-* Low ΔS at convergence
+* Low Delta S Control at convergence

 This pipeline is directly compatible with the API architecture described in `/api/endpoints.md`.